aim-rsf/browseMetadata/README.md

 mapMetadata()
 ```

 In demo mode, the function processes only the first 20 variables from selected tables.
-Follow the on-screen instructions, and categorise variables into research domains.
-The demo will simplify domains for ease of use, but in a real scenario, you can define more specific domains.
+Follow the on-screen instructions, and categorise variables into research domains, using the Plot tab as your reference.
+The demo will simplify domains for ease of use; in a real scenario, you can define more specific domains.

-Upon completion, your categorisations, session log, and a summary plot will be saved in your directory.
+Upon completion, your categorisations, session log, and a summary plot will be saved in your output directory.

 ## Using a custom metadata input (recommended)